 |By Liam Twomey

 Astonishing.
-QPR are a Premier League club once again, becoming only the third team to bounce straight back to the top flight via the heart-stopping rollercoaster of the playoffs.
-It is a triumph which could not have seemed less likely from the moment Gary O'Neil was rightly shown a straight red card for bringing down Johnny Russell, but then QPR these days make a habit of achieving in spite of themselves.
+QPR are a Premier League club once again, becoming only the third team to bounce straight back to the top flight via the heart-stopping rollercoaster of the play-offs.
+It is a triumph which could not have seemed less likely from the moment Gary O'Neil was rightly shown a straight red card for bringing down Johnny Russell, but then QPR these days appear to be a club which makes a habit of achieving in spite of itself.

 Words can barely describe Derby's devastation.
-It dominated the second half of this final but could not find a way through QPR's resolute defense, and in its desperation for a winner it walked onto the biggest sucker punch possible.
+They dominated the second half of this final but could not find a way through QPR's resolute defence, and in their desperation for a winner they walked onto the biggest sucker punch possible.
 But Steve McClaren is a talented coach who has built an exciting young team, and his and their time may yet come again.

-Zamora's strike came hugely against the run of play.
-QPR hung on for the final half-hour with 10 men after the dismissal of Gary O'Neil for denying a goalscoring opportunity.
+Zamora's strike came hugely against the run of play, QPR having hung on for the final half an hour with 10 men after the dismissal of Gary O'Neil for denying a goalscoring opportunity.

-The midfielder hauled down Johnny Russell on the edge of the box as the Scot bore down on goal.
-Referee Lee Mason showed the red card after consulting his assistant.
+The midfielder hauled down Johnny Russell on the edge of the box as the Scot bore down on goal, referee Lee Mason brandishing the red card after consulting his assistant.

-It was the second time that Zamora has struck the winner in a Championship playoff final, having netted the crucial goal in West Ham's 1-0 win over Preston North End in 2005.
+It was the second time that Zamora has struck the winner in a Championship play-off final, having netted the crucial goal in West Ham's 1-0 win over Preston in North End in 2005.